George D. Wise (politician)

-George Douglas Wise (June 4, 1831 - February 4, 1908) was an American slave owner, white supremacist, and U.S. Representative from Virginia.
+George Douglas Wise (June 4, 1831 - February 4, 1908) was a U.S. Representative from Virginia.
 He was nephew of Henry Alexander Wise, and cousin of John Sergeant Wise and Richard Alsop Wise.

 Biography

 Wise was the son of Tully Robinson and Margaret Douglas Pettitt (Wise) Wise, who were double second cousins.
 He was born at "Deep Creek," the Wise estate in Accomack County, near Onancock, Virginia, Wise was graduated from Indiana University at Bloomington.

 He studied law in the College of William and Mary, Williamsburg, Virginia.

 He was admitted to the bar and commenced practice in Richmond, Virginia.

 He served as captain in the Confederate States Army during the Civil War.

 He was Commonwealth's attorney of the city of Richmond from 1870 to 1889, when he resigned.

 Wise was elected as a Democrat to the Forty-seventh and to the three succeeding Congresses (March 4, 1881 – March 3, 1889).

 He served as chairman of the Committee on Manufactures (Forty-ninth Congress).

 Presented credentials as a Member-elect to the Fifty-first Congress and served from March 4, 1889, to April 10, 1890, when he was succeeded by Edmund Waddill, Jr., who contested his election.